cloudon-one/gcp-finops-recommender/README.md

-# GCP FinOps automation
+# GCP Recommendations Checker

-This Terraform deploys a CloudFunction to use Recommender across the Google Org, Folders and Projects
+This Terraform deploys a CloudFunction to use Recommender API across the GCP Org, Folders and Projects

 ## Required Service Account Permission to deploy solution